 Depending on the throughput of a plant, the payback period for an MMS is about 6 months.

 What is the MMS?

 The Troxler MMS is a non-contact solution that can be integrated with your plant’s control system, allowing asphalt producers to focus on what they do best, making high-quality asphalt by improving the precision of asphalt binder addition.

 There is no physical contact with the aggregate mix or belt.
-The system provides a continuous reading of the moisture content as the aggregate moves through the plant on the conveyor belt.
+The system provides a continuous reading of the aggregate moisture content as the aggregate moves through the plant on the conveyor belt.
 An MMS system includes Troxler’s proven nuclear moisture and density measurement technology.
-The MMS measures any virgin aggregate feed on a moving conveyor belt with minimum 2” material depth. real-time moisture measurements are displayed in the control room or directly transmitted to a plant control system through integration.
+The MMS measures any virgin aggregate feed on a moving conveyor belt with minimum 2” material depth.
+Real-time moisture measurements are displayed in the control room or directly transmitted to a plant control system through integration.
 The MMS sends a standard signal as a current or voltage which easily integrates with plant control systems for complete

 The real-time moisture along with the weigh bridge data allows plants to make asphalt more like the mix design than ever before.